 - Have a completed evaluation establishing that the child has 2 standard deviations below the mean in one domain of development or 1.5 standard deviations below the mean in at least two areas of development on the Battelle, Bayley, Vineland, or other tools approved by DHHS; and

 - Receipt of other clinical assessment information obtained from the child and the child’s family.

 - A new functional assessment is required, when appropriate, within the clinical standard of care.
 The regulations do not provide specific guidelines regarding re-evaluations.
-Other guidance from APS, however, has indicated that the functional assessment cannot be more than 2 years old.
+Other guidance from APS, now KEPRO, however, has indicated that the functional assessment cannot be more than 2 years old.

 Q: What are the limits on Medicaid reimbursement for Children’s Behavioral Health Day Treatment Services?

 A: 6 hours per day, Monday through Friday, up to 5 days per week.